Sugarloaf Ridge Hiking

 |Need Accessibility||Meadow Trail|

 - Creekside Nature Trail: 1 mile.
 Easy, shaded.
-Trail guide in Visitor Center or at trail head.
-Park in the main lot, cross the road to trail.
-Make a loop by going through the campground.
+Get a trail guide at the Visitor Center or trailhead.
+Park in the main lot, cross the road and follow the Nature Trail adjacent to the creek.
+Loop through the campground.
 30 minutes.
+Nature Trail Brochure.

-- Canyon-Pony Gate Loop: 2 Miles.
-Moderate.
-About a 400 foot elevation change.
-Mostly shady forest with large redwoods in canyon and a seasonal 25-foot waterfall.
-At the end of the Canyon Trail look up the road to find Pony Gate Trail.
+- Canyon-Pony Gate Loop: 2 miles, moderate, 500-ft elevation change.
+Experience shady forests, towering redwoods, and a seasonal 25-foot waterfall.
+At the lower Canyon trailhead, go up the road a few yards to Pony Gate Trail or begin on the upper Pony Gate trailhead and loop up on Canyon Trail.
 1 hour.
-Getting to the Waterfall (PDF)
+Getting to the Waterfall.

-Take Stern Trail or Lower Bald Mountain.
-Turn right on Bald Mountain Trail.
-Turn right on Vista Trail and traverse the mountain.
-Turn right on Gray Pine trail (seasonal creek crossing); continue on Meadow Trail to return to the main parking lot.
-Total elevation gain of 600 feet with 70-90% sun exposure.
+Take Stern Trail or Lower Bald Mountain, turn right on Bald Mountain Trail, right on Vista Trail, right on Gray Pine Trail (seasonal creek crossing), and continue on Meadow Trail to return to the main parking lot.
+Reverse for a shadier climb.
+Great flowers and views.

 Take Stern Trail or Lower Bald Mountain Trail.
 Turn right on Bald Mountain Trail.
 Turn right on Red Mountain Trail, well before the summit (this is the first Red Mountain Trail sign and is off the Bald Mountain Trail).
 Turn right on Headwaters Trail.
 Slight left on Vista Trail.
 Turn right on Gray Pine Trail (seasonal creek crossing).
 Turn right on Meadow Trail or stay left another .05 miles and then turn right on Hillside Trail (seasonal creek crossing).

-Take Creekside trail to Hillside to Brushy Peaks Trail.
+Start with the Creekside Trail, then continue to Hillside and finally to Brushy Peaks Trail.
 Stop at the picnic table shortly after Neptune on Planet Walk.
-Return the same way or via Meadow Trail.
-Shady with redwoods and other trees.
-Seasonal creek.
-Total elevation gain 1,200 ft.
+You can return the same way or via Meadow Trail for a shadier option.
+There’s a seasonal creek along the way.

 - Planet Walk Loop: 4.5 miles, Easy (Inner planets) to Moderate (Uranus-Pluto) – 2.5 hours for the full loop.